Piyush-kmr4/spring-configurations/README.md

 # spring-configurations
-This repository contains example of XML Based Config
+This repository contains example of @Annotation Based Config